-The potentially significant adverse environmental effects arising from implementation of the chosen alternative which has been developed as the Draft Strategy and placed on public display are detailed in Table 7.5.
+The potentially significant adverse environmental effects arising from implementation of the chosen alternative which has been developed and finalised as the Strategy are detailed in Table 7.5.

 8.5 Interrelationship between Environmental Components

 The SEA Directive requires the Environmental Report to include information on the likely significant effects on the environment, on issues such as biodiversity, fauna, flora, population, human health, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.